Skip the frustrations of using Drum Tracks Online

 Why Pro Tools Tips for Beginners?

 In this series, I’m going to give you beginners some tips that I think might be helpful.
 It wasn’t that long ago that I was just learning Pro Tools, and I vividly recall many of the things that drove me crazy.
-I’m hoping that these articles will save you from some of the frustration that I experienced early on.
+I’m hoping that these articles will save you from some of the frustrations of using Pro Tools (and drum tracks online) that I experienced early on.

 When I first started using Pro Tools, one of the things that made me nuts was that I’d play back a track or tracks and when I stopped the playback, the cursor would jump back to the beginning of the track automatically.
 That just didn’t make sense to me.
 My intuition told me that the cursor should stop and STAY where I left off during the play back.